kevinrodbe/library/content/01-recap-intro.md

 This is a course about building Web APIs in Rails - more specifically REST web APIs in Rails.

-Rails is not **TOTALLY** REST, as purists would argue, but it does give you a great head start for building REST APIs and all the tools you need to customize it to your business needs.

 > REST stands for Representational State Transfer, and it's an architectural style for distributed hypermedia systems.

-But what exactly does that mean ?
+But what exactly does this mean ?

-It means that the web is a distributed system, which clients interact with by means of exchanging representation of **resources**.
+The web is a distributed system, which clients interact with by means of exchanging representation of **resources**.
 By following a strict set of operations, REST allows building a service infrastructure that can support different types of applications.

 This means a single web API can serve different clients simultaneously, like a rich JavaScript web application, a mobile client like an iPhone or Android, or a command line application, like the Heroku Toolbelt or the github command line application hub.
 These are all examples of clients that rely on a backend API to serve information.

+*(should we include the following disclaimer, at all ?)* Disclaimer: Rails is not **TOTALLY** REST, since it lacks a proper media type with **hypermedia** controls.
+However, it does give us a great head start for building REST APIs.

 ## WAT